oswaldosantos/ggsn/README.md

 # ggsn
 The ggsn package improves the GIS capabilities of R, making possible to add 18 different north symbols and scale bars in kilometers to maps in geographic or metric coordinates created with "ggplot" or "ggmap".

-To install the production version use: ̀ r install.packages('ggsn')̀ To install the production version use: ̀ r install_github('oswaldosantos/ggsn')̀  (make surethat devtools is loaded).
+To install the production version use: `r install.packages('ggsn')̀` To install the production version use: `r install_github('oswaldosantos/ggsn')̀` (make surethat devtools is loaded).

 ## Example

 Read a shapefile and preprae it to plot
 ```{r}
 library(ggsn); library(ggmap); library(rgdal); library(broom)
 shape.directory <- system.file('extdata', package = 'ggsn')